 Or if a simple Karate student solves a physical aggression in the street, will you obligate him to practice his punch 1000 times because he didn’t move the hips properly?

 Once again, we emphasize that Technical improvement is important so your students can take the most of their physical and cognitive skills.

 But the most important to your student that had to defend himself from a m*r, was he was able to choose the right movement, the right timing, the right distance and put enough power in the punch!
 The Technical skill was just one more thing that helped him to be more effective, but it wasn’t the most important thing…

 SOME PRACTICAL RECOMMENDATIONS

 - When dealing with Precision-based actions, like a Karate strike, the definition of proper technique should be a little more flexible.
 If it works and does not stress your Kyokushinkai athlete’s joints with an increased risk of injury, give him a little freedom.

-- In order to develop tactical skills in your Karate students and athletes, you should do this: Create a series of exercises or games that expose them to every tactical problem in your Style’s type of Kumite.
+- In order to develop Tactical skills in your Karate students and athletes, you should do this: Create a set of exercises or games that expose them to every tactical problem in your Style’s Kumite.
 Let them explore their free thinking and problem-solving capacity.

 P.S. – I know it’s hard to change the way we make things.
 And what you are making right, you must keep it… But when Scientific-Proven Evidence shows you a more effective way of improving your Karate, you should embrace it.
 Your students deserve the Best… The Best Motivation, the Best Health, the Best Performance!